huntinghawk1415/ReactND-Book-Tracker/README.md

 ## To get started:

-* be sure to have node.js installed on your computer
-* verify you're in `/my-reads-app` and install all project dependencies with `npm install`
+* Verify you're in the root directory for the app and install all project dependencies with `npm i`
-* start the development server with `npm start`
+* Start the development server with `npm start`
-* optionally, run `npm run build; npm install -g serve; serve -s build` to start the production server

 ## Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.